ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ---

 >
-> #**THIS IS DRAFT.2.1 - WORK IN PROGRESS **
+> #**THIS IS DRAFT.1.0 - WORK IN PROGRESS **
 >

 # Migrate from SVN to Git
 SVN migrations to Git can vary in complexity, depending on how old the repository is and how many branches were created and merged, as well as if you use regular SVN or close relative like SVK to do the branching and merging.
 If you have a fairly new repository and the standard setup of a trunk, branches, and tags directory, the migration process could be straightforward.
 However if your team has done a lot of branching and merging, or your repository follows a non-standard directory setup, or that setup changed over time, the migration process could be considerably more complex.

 There are several ways to migrate from SVN to Git.
-The approach outlined in this article is based on using [git-svn](https://git-scm.com/docs/git-svn), a Git extension which can be used to checkout a Subversion repository to a local Git repo and then push changes from the local Git repo back to the Subversion repository.
+The approach outlined in this article is based on using [git-svn](https://git-scm.com/docs/git-svn), a Git extension which can be used to checkout a Subversion repository to a local Git repository and then push changes from the local Git repository back to the Subversion repository.
 These steps provide a detailed overview of the process for migrating from SVN to Git in a Windows environment, without synchronizing back to the original SVN repository.
 The end result will be a bare Git repository for sharing with the rest of your team.

->[!TIP]
+> [!NOTE]
+>
->Before you try to migrate your source code from a centralized version control system to Git, be sure that you familiarize yourself with the differences between centralized and distributed version control systems, and plan your team’s migration.
+> Before you try to migrate your source code from a centralized version control system to Git, be sure that you familiarize yourself with the differences between centralized and distributed version control systems, and plan your team’s migration.
 After you’ve prepared, you can begin the migration.

-The high level workflow for migrating from SVN-to-Git is as follows:
+The high level workflow for migrating from SVN to Git is as follows:
 * Prepare migration environment
 * Convert the source SVN repository to a local Git repository
 * (Optional) - Synchronize the local Git repository with any changes from SVN repository while developers continue using SVN